MDS-2024-Labs/project-step-1-nevererror20/Document/question_bank.md

    `questions`: A list of available questions.
    `category`: The category to filter questions by.
    `number`: The number of questions to retrieve.

+4. `filter_questions_by_difficulty(questions, difficulty)`: Filter questions based on their difficulty level (e.g., Easy, Medium, Hard).
+    *Parameters*:
+    `questions`: A list of questions.
+    `difficulty`: The difficulty level to filter by.
+    *Returns*: A list of questions matching the specified difficulty.
 ---
 #### `question_manager` Module
 This module is responsible for managing the question bank, including adding, removing, and updating questions.